Updated: Oct 12, 2021

 What payroll software do I need?

-e-PayDay® has been upgraded to support the new requirements for Working Holiday Makers and is available here (from the 23 December 2016).
+e-PayDay has been upgraded to support the new requirements for Working Holiday Makers and is now available to download (from the 23 December 2016).

 With the changes to Working Holiday Makers, what do I do on 1 January 2017?